-"Master Resolution" shall mean the Master Resolution adopted by the State Board on July 21, 1992, authorizing the issuance of Public Education Capital Outlay Bonds, as amended by the Fiftieth Supplemental

-Authorizing Resolution adopted by the State Board on January 18, 2011.
+"Master Resolution" shall mean the Master Resolution adopted by the State Board of Education (the "State Board") on July 21, 1992, authorizing the issuance of Public Education Capital Outlay Bonds, as amended by the Fiftieth Supplemental Authorizing Resolution adopted by the State Board on January 18, 2011.

-"Parity Bonds" shall mean all Bonds which are currently Outstanding and any other Bonds which may be issued under the Master Resolution prior to the issuance of the Refunding Bonds.
+"Parity Bonds" shall mean all Bonds which are currently outstanding and any other Bonds which may be issued under the Master Resolution prior to the issuance of the Refunding Bonds.